’90s No. 1s Revisited: “Gettin’ Jiggy Wit It”

 Take a few minutes to listen again to “Gettin’ Jiggy Wit It”:

 That’s a cute, fun track.
 It’s perhaps odd that I (John), despite never owning this song, for some reason know almost all the words.
 Says a lot about how clear, catchy, appealing and accessible this song is — and how overplayed it was.
-The track is laden with hooks, and overall it’s a fun, upbeat number.
-Will Smith is in his own category as an emcee, projecting a wholesome, coolly confident demeanor, while avoiding being corny.
+The track is laden with hooks, and overall it’s an energizing number with a positive spirit.
+Will Smith is in his own category as an emcee, projecting a wholesome, coolly confident demeanor, while avoiding being too painfully corny.

 Does it hold up?
 “Gettin’ Jiggy Wit It” certainly sounds out of place compared with today’s Hip-Hop.
 But most of the kids on Do They Know It? knew it, which is a good sign.
 The video has about 37 million views as of this writing, which is OK but not amazing.
 To our surprise, it’s only the fourth-most-popular video on Will Smith’s Vevo channel, behind the aforementioned hits “Men In Black,” “Switch” and “Miami,” although the tallies are so similar they could be considered virtually tied.
 Smith doesn’t seem to get discussed much among Hip-Hop enthusiasts and historians.
 We see a lot more commentary discussing the relative merits of trailblazers like The Notorious B.I.G., Jay-Z, Eminem and Missy Elliott than Will Smith.
 He doesn’t seem to be regarded as a particularly innovative, influential or skillful rapper, but he delivers his lines well on “Jiggy” in our humble opinion.